min2ha/ukwa-site/content/target/67252/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: The real meaning of the meaningful vote

 Giving Parliament a legal entitlement to a "meaningful vote" on the withdrawal deal negotiated by the Government would cramp Theresa May's room for manoeuvre in the negotiations and is constitutionally unprecedented.